-The Total Pension Liability (TPL) used to calculate the NPL was determined by an actuarial valuation as of June 30, 2014, with update procedures to roll forward the TPL to June 30, 2015.
+The TPL used to calculate the NPL was determined by taking the results of the June 30, 2015 and 2014 actuarial valuations and applying standard roll forward procedures to update the TPL to June 30, 2016 and 2015, respectively.
 There were several significant assumptions and other inputs used to measure the TPL.
-The actuarial assumptions used in the June 30, 2015 valuation were based on the results of the last actuarial experience study, dated June 2010 for the six year period July 1, 2003 to June 30, 2009.
+The actuarial assumptions used in the June 30, 2016 and 2015 valuations were based on the results of the last actuarial experience study, dated June 2010, for the six-year period July 1, 2003 to June 30, 2009.
 Among those assumptions were the following: